gonzalomelov/gonzalomelov/README.md

 ___

-Helping build the onchain ecosystem to welcome a billion new decentralized users.
+Helping build the blockchain ecosystem to welcome a billion new decentralized users.

 ⛓️ Projects: